 (MUSSOLINI and FASCISM in ITALY – continued)

-The Fascists continued to be a minority in Parliament, holding only forty seats.
+The Fascists were still a minority in Parliament, holding only forty seats.
 Then, in the elections in April 1924, with the Fascists employing terror and illegalities, they won a parliamentary majority: 374 seats.
-Despite the intimidation, 19 Communists won seats, as did 46 Socialists and 39 from the reformist, anti-fascist, Catholic, Popular Party.
+Despite the intimidation, 19 Communists won seats, as did 46 Socialists.
+And 39 seats went to the reformist anti-fascist Catholic political party: the Popular Party.

-Mussolini had a secret police force led by a clique of high-ranking fascist officials, a force he affectionately called the Cheka, a force that was in the habit of attacking anyone who made themselves obnoxious to Mussolini's interests.
+Mussolini had a secret police force led by a clique of high-ranking fascist officials, a force he affectionately called the Cheka.
+His police force was in the habit of attacking anyone who made themselves obnoxious to Mussolini's interests.
 They kidnapped and murdered a popular Socialist member of parliament, Giacomo Matteotti.
 And 150 deputies protested the killing by quitting Parliament – a mistake.
 It left Parliament without anyone supporting democracy.

 Mussolini then strengthened his regime by signing an agreement with the industrialists, assuring them control over their own industries.
 He made a similar agreement with the large employers in agriculture and commerce.
 Unions were crippled further.
 They could not strike and they were denied the right to the leaders of their choice.